Watcharaphong-kob/Unitree-A1-isaaclab/Readme.md

+# Project Example Task
+- Standing From crouch
+- Walking in Flat environment
+- Walking in Rough/stair environment

 # Project Setup

 This guide will help you set up your environment to use NVIDIA Isaac Sim and clone the NVIDIA Isaac Lab repository.